ramsayleung/ramsayleung.github.io/content/en/post/2025/a_story_about_bypassing_air_canada's_in-flight_network_restrictions.md

 6 packets transmitted, 0 packets received, 100.0% packet loss
 ```

 It seems this approach won't work.
+This approach might only work if:

+-   The DNS server only answers queries for a specific list of domain names (e.g., WhatsApp, Snapchat, WeChat), which means the firewall's filtering mechanism was solely based on DNS resolution.
+-   The network allows connections to arbitrary IP addresses

 After all, if the IPs are directly blocked, no amount of disguise will help.
 This network likely maintains some IP whitelist (such as WhatsApp and WeChat's egress IPs), and only IPs on the whitelist can be accessed.

 ## <span class="section-num">4</span> Approach 2: DNS Port Masquerading {#approach-2-dns-port-masquerading}